 “Faults aside, there remains something strangely romantic about this awkward format…”

 My time machine of choice was the Pioneer HR-100, widely considered to be one of the finest home 8 track player/recorder models made, which I procured on eBay.
 Since the unit was only semi-working and I had no idea when it had last been serviced, I sent it off to Kate’s Track Shack in Arlington, Texas to get a cleaning, new belt, and general tune up.
-Kathy Gibson emailed me progress reports, and her husband, Dan, even sent me a video of my player in action after he finished working on it.
+Kathy Gibson emailed me progress reports on the patient, and her husband, Dan, even sent me a video of my player in action after he finished working on it.

-I also had Kate’s Track Shack service my vintage Telex 8 track “juke box”, which proved a bit more challenging.
+I also had Kate’s Track Shack service my vintage Telex 8 track “jukebox”, which proved a bit more challenging.

 Always curious, I fired off a few questions to Kathy, which she graciously answered:

 PS: Why do you and others feel so passionately about 8 track tapes and players?